Why use Google Ads for eCommerce businesses

 Utilizing Google Ads such as Google Display Ads, Google Search Ads, Youtube Ads, Google Shopping Ads is crucial for eCommerce businesses looking to increase ad performance, and make the best out of their ad spend.

 This article will be your how-to-run google ads guide to creating ad groups, dynamic search ads, utilize search network, and key points to create video ads for Youtube Ads.

 When you consider that Google has a whopping 90% of the global search engine market with 5.6 billion searches done every single day and is by far one of the most powerful advertising platforms in existence, it’s no wonder advertisers are going crazy trying to figure out how they can use this platform for their own benefit!

-And while there may be many different ways we could go about doing so such as Facebook ads or email campaigns — all effective strategies themselves – when combined together with Google ads campaigns you’re leaving money on the table if not mindful of what they can do for your eCommerce business and PPC campaign strategy as a whole.
+And while there may be many different ways we could go about doing so such as Facebook ads, Programmatic, or email campaigns — all effective strategies themselves – when combined together with Google ads campaigns you’re leaving money on the table if not mindful of what they can do for your eCommerce business and PPC campaign strategy as a whole.